5G-MAG/Getting-Started/pages/5g-media-streaming/repositories.md

 # Repositories

 The following repositories are available.
-Please refer to the "Scope & Architecture" sections of the different projects for more context.
+Please refer to the "Scope" section of the different projects for more context.

 <img src="../../assets/images/projects/5gms_repos.png" style="width: 80%">